Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 []{#Harmonic, even vs. odd}

 TRIACs are notorious for not firing _symmetrically_.
-This means these usually won\'t trigger at the exact same gate voltage level for one polarity as for the other.
+This means these usually won't trigger at the exact same gate voltage level for one polarity as for the other.
 Generally speaking, this is undesirable, because unsymmetrical firing results in a current waveform with a greater variety of harmonic frequencies.
 Waveforms that are symmetrical above and below their average centerlines are comprised of only odd-numbered harmonics.
 Unsymmetrical waveforms, on the other hand, contain even-numbered harmonics (which may or may not be accompanied by odd-numbered harmonics as well).

-In the interest of reducing total harmonic content in power systems, the fewer and less diverse the harmonics, the better \-- one more reason individual SCRs are favored over TRIACs for complex, high-power control circuits.
-One way to make the TRIAC\'s current waveform more symmetrical is to use a device external to the TRIAC to time the triggering pulse.
+In the interest of reducing total harmonic content in power systems, the fewer and less diverse the harmonics, the better --- one more reason individual SCRs are favored over TRIACs for complex, high-power control circuits.
+One way to make the TRIAC's current waveform more symmetrical is to use a device external to the TRIAC to time the triggering pulse.
 A DIAC placed in series with the gate does a fair job of this: (@fig:03225)

 ![](media/03225.png){ #fig:03225 width=75% }